 - 3 Days in Venice – The Complete Venice Itinerary

-- Where to Stay in Venice in 2021 – The Best Neighborhoods and Hotels for Every Budget
+- Where to Stay in Venice – The Best Neighborhoods and Hotels for Every Budget

 It is one of the most recognizable caves in the world.
 But where is it?
-Antelope Canyon in Page Arizona and once a day a gorgeous waterfall of light seeps through tiny openings lighting up the layers of sandstone in this famous slot canyon.
+Antelope Canyon in Page, Arizona is located in the United States.
+Once a day a gorgeous waterfall of light seeps through tiny openings lighting up the layers of sandstone in this famous slot canyon.
 Read: The 17 Best Hikes in Arizona

 Santorini may be the luxury escape of Greece, but the Monasteries of Meteora are the wonders of Greece.
 Sitting at the top of massive rock monoliths reaching up to 500 meters (1500 feet) from the valley floor, ancient monasteries dot the landscape.
 Dating back to the 9th century, the Meteora Monasteries can be visited today by hiking to the top, walking across bridges, or simply taking in the view from one of the many lookouts.